 You can apply a minute-level date range under the advanced settings of your panel calendar.
 If you are reporting on a date range that spans many days, start time applies to the first day and end time applies to the last day in your range.

 Drop-down filters can be used to consolidate many projects into one as well.
-For example, if you have many versions of the same project with different Country filters applied, you can consolidate all versions into a single project and add a Country drop-down filter.
+For example, if you have many versions of the same project with different Country segments applied, you can consolidate all versions into a single project and add a Country drop-down filter.

-To create drop-down filters:
+To create a static drop-down filter:

 Watch the video to learn more about how to add drop-down filters to your project.